Mjz86/c_colon/README.md

 - note :
 the c colon linker only uses the abi hashes as signaturs for linkage.

+- choice of hash:
+ because,  the hashes are only relevant for a function/type/namespace... with a specific name ( similar to the uniqueness of  name mangles in Cxx) , and the specific hash , lets say a name has been  changed  N times , the collision probability is one halfs if we have tried 2^64 different versions, as long as we haven't changed the name more than 2^(32) times , we are extremely unlikely to find a collision. and , because of the practical nature , we obviously do not have 4 gigabytes of functions/types/... *with the same name mangle* ( other than the hash) in the same binary, it is simply too much names  to be a practical limitation .

 ---

 runtime libraries and compilation